alan-turing-institute/data-safe-haven/processes/provider-overview.md

 process should be followed, to generate an appropriate Tier-1 or Tier-0 environment.
 Data can then be copied directly out via scp.

-As an exceptional process, it may be necessary to release generated sensitive data back to the original Data Provider, or to transfer to an independent secure data environment.

-In this circumstance, then the following process should be followed:

-The Data Provider Representative and Research Manager should authorise this in the management system, which makes record of the fact.
-The expected IP range and time duration for the extraction should be specified at this time.
-This should temporarily make available a new secure volume accessible outside the environment using the credentials of the Data Provider Representative, from which data may be copied out.

 Software Ingress
 ----------------

 Package mirrors allow ingress of standard software.

-But since we forbid copy-paste, how should researcher-written software, written outside the secure environment, arrive inside?
+But since we disable copy-paste, how should researcher-written software, written outside the secure environment, arrive inside?

 If we allow access to the internet to `git clone` such software, this might allow for data to leave the environment, and at higher tiers, there is no access to the open internet.